-The Center for Neuroscience & Society at the University of Pennsylvania is seeking applications from rising Penn sophomores, juniors and seniors for its first class of CNS Undergraduate Fellows for 2017-18.
-This program is intended for students from any School or department who have identified a serious interest in exploring the intersection of neuroscience and society during their time at Penn.
+The Center for Neuroscience & Society at the University of Pennsylvania is seeking applications from rising Penn juniors and seniors for its new group of CNS Undergraduate Fellows for 2018-19.
+This program is intended for students from any School or department who have identified an interest in exploring the intersection of neuroscience and society.
 CNS Undergraduate Fellows will participate in a series of seminars, projects, and activities oriented around key issues, such as the relationship of neuroscience to ethics, policy, health, law, philosophy, sociology, history, technology, and others.
 Fellows will receive unique access to faculty and distinguished visitors, along with special opportunities oriented around the societal impacts of neuroscience.

 - Through roundtable discussions with distinguished faculty and visitors